 NC Health Info is an online guide to Web sites of quality health and medical information and local health services throughout North Carolina.
 Designed to meet the needs and interests of North Carolinians, NC Health Info leads users to resources that are reliable and easy to understand.
 Links on NC Health Info are selected and maintained by North Carolina librarians.

-Ebooks via NC Live.
+Supports multiple Research Clusters.
+Ebooks available via NC Live.

+Supports multiple Research Clusters.
 NC LIVE is a consortium of North Carolina libraries, providing digital content and services to public and academic libraries statewide.
 Includes eBooks, magazines, newspapers, journals, media.
 ECU students, faculty, staff authenticate using the Pirate ID and password.
 Other users contact their local public library for NC LIVE access instructions and passwords.

+Supports multiple Research Clusters.
 NC OneMap is a public service providing comprehensive discovery and access to North Carolina’s geospatial data resources.
 It is an organized effort of numerous partners throughout North Carolina, involving local, state, and federal government agencies, the private sector and academia.

 These are peer-reviewed educational videos that capitalize on the ability of moving images to teach procedures requiring skilled techniques and specialized physical examination.
 This first series of teaching videos is intended to help students, trainees, and younger physicians to learn procedural techniques from experienced colleagues.